csmatyi/motif_analysis/README.md

 where the flags mean the follwoing things:

--i : the input whole genome sequence in fasta format.
+-i : the input whole genome sequence in fasta format.<br/>
--o : the output statistics file with the number of contigs, the bp distribution, and the motif sequence, the observed and expected occurrences as well as the score value.
+-o : the output statistics file with the number of contigs, the bp distribution, and the motif sequence, the observed and expected occurrences as well as the score value.<br/>
--s : the species name
+-s : the species name<br/>
--n : the motif length (usually between 5 and 12 bp)
+-n : the motif length (usually between 5 and 12 bp)<br/>

 A sample of the output file is as follows: